wetryio/jekyll-blog/_posts/2020-04-29-micropaas-with-rio-from-rancher-en.md

 With this unique command you have not only generated and deployed your application but you have activated a **continuous deployment** because Rio will check every 15 seconds if a change has been made on git in order to update the application.

-You can thus execute this command several times for several namespaces with different branches in order to deploy your different environments.
+You can thus execute this command several times for several namespaces with different branches to deploy your different environments.

 ## Use a private (secure) Git